Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?: Abstract

 \section{Abstract}

 We explore the possible existence of the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ state in a coupled-channels calculation within a constituent quark model, with the aim of confirming the existence of the so-called $\tilde{X}(3872)$ state observed by the COMPASS Collaboration.
-We found that such state may exist as an almost equal mixture of the $q\bar q$ $h_c(2P)$ state and $D^*\bar D^{(*)}$ channels.
-A second state with similar composition of $q\bar q$ $h_c(2P)$ and $D^*\bar D^{(*)}$ channels appears in the same energy region and should be interpreted as the $q\bar q$ $h_c(2P)$ state highly renormalized by the coupling with $D^*\bar D^{(*)}$ components.
+Two states are found in the energy region of the $\tilde X(3872)$ signal, both with almost equal mixture of $c\bar c$ $2^1P_1$ state and $D^*\bar D^{(*)}$ channels: One that can be identified as the dressed $c\bar c$ $2^1P_1$ and a bound state below the $D\bar D^*$ threshold.
 We provide predictions of strong and radiative decays that could help to clarify the existence of such structures.

 \keywords{Potential models, Charmed mesons, Exotic mesons}

 Since the discovery, in 2003, by the Belle Collaboration~\cite{Choi:2003ue} of the exotic hadron $X(3872)$, observed as a narrow peak in the $J/\psi \pi^+ \pi^-$ mass spectrum from the decay $B^+\longrightarrow K^{\pm} J/\psi \pi^+ \pi^-$, there has been plenty of states in this charmonium mass range, either found experimentally or predicted theoretically, that did not fit into the scheme predicted by the quark model.